When is the best time to get travel insurance?

 When should I buy travel insurance?

-You should buy travel insurance as soon as you book your trip, not just before you travel.
+You should buy travel insurance as soon as you book your trip.
 This ensures you’re covered if something unexpected – such as illness or cancellations – forces you to change or cancel your plans before departure.

 Is it cheaper to buy travel insurance closer to my departure date?